 The parish includes the villages of Gastard and Neston, which is at the gates of the Neston Park estate.

-One of the towns that prospered greatly from Wiltshire's wool trade in medieval times, it maintained its prosperity after the decline of that trade through the quarrying of Bath stone, with underground mining works extending to the south and west of Corsham.
+One of the towns that prospered greatly from Wiltshire's wool trade in medieval times, it maintained its prosperity after the decline of the trade through the quarrying of Bath stone, with underground mining works extending to the south and west of Corsham.
 The main turnpike road (now the A4) from London to Bristol passed through the town.[4]

 Corsham's small town centre includes the historic High Street and the Martingate Centre, a late 20th-century retail development.